- About Hunger

 - Get Involved

-John Carr is the chair of Bread for the World’s board of directors.
-He is the founder and director of the Initiative on Catholic Social Thought and Public Life at Georgetown University.
+John Carr is the founder and director of the Initiative on Catholic Social Thought and Public Life at Georgetown University.
 Carr is also a member of the Steering Committee of the Circle of Protection.
 He previously served two decades as executive director of the Department of Justice, Peace, and Human Development of the U.S. Conference of Catholic Bishops, as a Washington correspondent for America magazine, and as a fellow at Harvard University’s Kennedy School of Government Institute of Politics.
 Carr is Roman Catholic.
+Washington, DC.

 In 2017, 11.8 percent of households in the U.S.—40 million people—were food-insecure, meaning that they were unsure at some point during the year about how they would provide for their next meal.